-- Applicant/importer must first be a company or business that is registered with the Accounting and Corporate Regulatory Authority (ACRA) and obtain a Unique Entity Number (UEN) from ACRA. - Applicant/importer must register their UEN with Singapore Customs (SC). - Applicant/importer is then requested to open and maintain a GIRO account for the payment of fees and permits. - Finally, check any additional requirements.
+- Applicant/importer must first be a company or business that is registered with the Accounting and Corporate Regulatory Authority (ACRA) and obtain a Unique Entity Number (UEN) from ACRA - Applicant/importer must register and activate their UEN with Singapore Customs (SC) - Applicant/importer is then requested to open and maintain a GIRO account for the payment of fees and permits - Finally, the applicant/importer should check for any additional requirements

-After complying with the prerequisites, the importer can then apply for an import permit through the TradeXchange System.
-All current TradeXxhange e-services have been migrated to the Networked Trade Platform (NTP) by Singapore Customs.
-From November 2018 onwards, the NTP is only accessible via www.ntp.gov.sg
+After complying with the prerequisites, the importer can then apply for an import permit through the Networked Trade Platform (NTP).

-AVA requires import permits for all food and food products brought into Singapore, regardless of the mode of transport.
-Additional documents (as attachments) should be submitted through the TradeXchange system, such as health certificates for the import of meat/poultry products, etc. Each food item should be declared accurately with: (a) correct HS, product and license/registration number; (b) product description; (c) correct quantity and unit of measurement; (d) correct brand in brand name field; and (e) country of origin.
+SFA requires import permits for all food and food products brought into Singapore, regardless of the mode of transport.
+Additional documents (as attachments) should be submitted through the NTP, such as health certificates for the import of meat/poultry products, etc. Each food item should be declared accurately with: (a) correct HS, product and license/registration number; (b) product description; (c) correct quantity and unit of measurement; (d) correct brand in brand name field; and (e) country of origin.
 Import documents and application procedures must all be stated in English.
-Upon applying for the import permit via the TradeXchange System, the applicant/importer will be assigned a Unique Reference Number.
-To facilitate permit approval within one working day, submit applications made on Saturdays, Sundays or public holidays will be processed the next working day.
-After approval by Singapore Customs and AVA, a Cargo Clearance Permit (CCP) will be issued and will serve as an AVA import permit.
+Upon applying for the import permit via the NTP, the applicant/importer will be assigned a Unique Reference Number.
+To facilitate permit approval within one working day, submit applications and all supporting documents through the NTP on weekdays.
+Applications made on Saturdays, Sundays, or public holidays will be processed the next working day.
+After approval by Singapore Customs and SFA, a Cargo Clearance Permit (CCP) will be issued and will serve as an SFA import permit.
 The CPP will be used for clearance of goods at the border checkpoint, inspection, etc.

-AVA adopts a risk-based approach on food safety.
-Food products identified through trend studies to be of high potential risk, or have a history of poor safety record are usually placed under strict import control (high risk).
+SFA adopts a risk-based approach on food safety.
+Food products identified through trend studies to be of high potential risk or have a history of poor safety record are usually placed under strict import control (high risk).
 These products require pre-market assessment such as the submission of health certificates of laboratory reports to certify the product's safety.
-Examples of strict control items include mineral water, coconut milk, infant formula, ready-to-eat fruits and vegetables, etc. For cases of detained and/or rejected products, the importer should be able to appeal to AVA's Import and Export Department; or alternatively, contact FAS Singapore for assistance.
+Examples of strict control items include mineral water, coconut milk, infant formula, ready-to-eat fruits, and vegetables.
+For cases of detained and/or rejected products, the importer should be able to appeal to SFA's Import and Export Department; or alternatively, contact FAS Singapore for assistance.